donmccurdy/three-pathfinding/README.md

 Navigation mesh toolkit for ThreeJS, based on [PatrolJS](https://github.com/nickjanssen/PatrolJS).
 Computes paths between points on a 3D nav mesh, supports multiple zones, and clamps movement vectors for FPS controls.
 To learn how to create a navigation mesh using Blender, see [Creating a Nav Mesh](https://www.donmccurdy.com/2017/08/20/creating-a-nav-mesh-for-a-webvr-scene/).

+Thanks to [Nick Janssen](nickjanssen) for creating [PatrolJS](https://github.com/nickjanssen/PatrolJS), which was the basis for this library.

 ![screenshot](https://user-images.githubusercontent.com/1848368/34424850-d79e5a24-ebf4-11e7-87c4-afc75cdc41bd.png)

+## Introduction

+Traditionally games and 3D apps used waypoints to help their AI agents navigate.
+This is bad and has a lot of problems, but is generally easier to implement than navigation meshes.
+Navmeshes are far more accurate, faster, and take into account the size of the AI agent (e.g. tanks require move space to maneuver than soldiers).

+For a thorough introduction to Navigation mesh pathfinding, see AI Blog's article, [Fixing Pathfinding Once and For All](http://www.ai-blog.net/archives/000152.html).

 ## Quickstart